|

 Instead, it is held in balance at the point where production, distribution, and consumption work in unison with one another for the advantage of the system rather than favoring the interests of a few at the expense of the many.
 Conventional wisdom may differ, but the world will be a better place for it!
 Posted by Steve Bosserman on Wednesday February 7 2007.
 Link

-Currently this Compnay has offered to take the rebate offered by the Australian government and install a similar net metering plan.
-How ever this offer merly supplys a 200$ savings per year.
+Currently this Compnay has offered to take the rebate offered by the Australian government and install solar panels.
+How ever this offer merely supples a 200$ savings per year.

-Once the Panacea research and development centre is granted Panacea will pledge to under go a solar plan at cost to implement a solar net metering scheme as referenced in the above article.
+Once the proposed granted Panacea research and development centre is funded, Panacea will pledge to under go a solar netmetering educational plan as referenced in the above article.

-Additionally a notable example is the recent solar test of the Joseph Newman Device.
+Additionally a notable example of technology which can use solar more efficiently then any other can be found in the solar test of the Joseph Newman Device.

 Link